chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

 ==============================

-Here are instructions to install a working C/C++ compiler with OpenMP support to build scikit-learn Cython extensions for each supported platform.
+Here are instructions to install a working C/C++ compiler with OpenMP support to build jax-learn Cython extensions for each supported platform.

 .. _compiler_windows: